eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 {{% /notice %}}

 This feature is useful in scenarios where devices are connected to the adapter via a gateway but the gateway is not able to include the device ID in the topic that the gateway publishes data to.
-The gateway will use the plain `telemetry`, `event` or `command` topics in this case.
+The gateway will use the single-segment `t`, `e` or `c` topics in this case.
 The message payload will usually contain the identifier of the device that the data originates from.

 The same functionality can also be used to transform the payload of messages uploaded by a device.
 This can be used for